epge-classes/finance-1-2026/Topics.md

 - [Shiller, 2014](https://doi.org/10.1257/aer.104.8.2486)
 - [De La O and Myers, 2021](https://doi.org/10.1111/jofi.13016)

-### The SDF as a Change of Measure
-- Basics of Measure Theory and change of measure;
-- The Radon-Nikodym derivative and the SDF;
-- Risk-neutral pricing;

-### Arbitrage Pricing Theory
-- The APT Theorem;
-- Empirical implementation and tests;

-### The Intertemporal CAPM
-- Derivation and implications;
-- Where do all premia come from?;

-### The Equity Premium Puzzle
-- Mehra and Prescott (1985);
-- Hansen-Jagannathan bounds;

 ### Habit Models
 - Campbell and Cochrane (1999);
 - Does it help to increase the equity premium?